bioinfo-pf-curie/geniac/docs/install.rst

 Custom targets
 ==============

-The custon targets will be available once you have performed the configuration step with ``cmake``.
+The custom targets will be available once you have performed the configuration step with ``cmake``.

 .. _install-target-config: